Genre: Psychology & Self-Help

 John W. Gardner

-Gardner continued: “Most human societies of which we have any historical record have been beautifully organized to keep good men and women down.
+In his 1984 revised edition of the book, Gardner retained the exact wording of the first sentence, but changed the second paragraph in this way: “Most human societies of which we have any historical record have been beautifully organized to keep good men and women down.
 The reasons are many, but the most obvious is that throughout most of recorded history societies of hereditary privilege have predominated.”

 Worlds of Wonder: How to Write Science Fiction and Fantasy (2018)